Mercy Regional Medical Center

 Mercy Regional Medical Center is a general hospital in Durango, Colorado, in La Plata County.
 Originally established in 1882, the hospital has 82 beds.
 The hospital's current campus opened in June 2006.
 It is located east of downtown Durango in the city's Grandview neighborhood.

 The hospital is a Level III trauma center.

 On August 1, 2023, Centura Health split back into two healthcare organizations, AdventHealth and CommonSpirit Health.
-At that time, Mercy Hospital became part of Common Spirit Health.
+At that time, Mercy Hospital became part of CommonSpirit Health.